-Other Moon Festival Legends
+Moon Festival Legends

 According to another legend, on this day the "Man in the Moon" was spotted at an inn, carrying a writing tablet.
 When questioned, he said he was recording the names of all the happy couples who were fated to marry and live happily forever after.

-Accordingly, just as June is the traditional month for exchanging nuptials in the west, many Chinese weddings are held during the eighth lunar month, with the fifteenth day being the most popular.
+Overrun by the Mongols in the thirteenth century, the Chinese threw off their oppressors in 1368 AD.
+It is said that mooncakes—which the Mongols did not eat—were the perfect vehicle for hiding and passing along plans for the rebellion.
 Families were instructed not to eat the mooncakes until the day of the moon festival, which is when the rebellion took place.
 (In another version plans were passed along in mooncakes over several years of Mid-Autumn festivals, but the basic idea is the same).

 More elaborate versions of mooncakes contain four egg yolks (representing the four phases of the moon).
 Besides lotus seed paste, other traditional fillings include red bean paste and black bean paste.
 Unfortunately for dieters, mooncakes are rather high in calories.

+While in the past, mooncakes took up to four weeks to make, automation has speeded up the process considerably.
 Today, mooncakes may be filled with everything from dates, nuts, and fruit to Chinese sausages.
 More exotic creations include green tea mooncakes, and ping pei or snowskin mooncakes, a Southeast Asian variation made with cooked glutinous rice flour.
 Haagen-Daz has even gotten into the act by introducing a line of ice cream mooncakes in Asian markets.